Mitigating hallucinations in healthcare LLMs with granular fact-checking and domain-specific adaptation: Results

 \section{Results}

-In this section, we present the results of our LLM-free fact-checking system for clinical summarization, evaluated on the MIMIC-III dataset.
+In this section, we present the results of our LLM-free fact-checking module, which has been applied to summaries generated by an LLM-based system for clinical summarization, evaluated on the MIMIC-III dataset.
+The LLM-free approach applies specifically to the verification component, which operates independently of any LLM; LLMs are used solely for summary generation.
+Thus, the proposed framework is LLM-based for generation but strictly LLM-independent for verification, and the claim of “LLM-free” refers only to the fact-checking stage.
 The experiments evaluate the summarization quality of the LoRA-fine-tuned LLaMA-3.1-8B generator and the factual accuracy of the independent verification module across 104 discharge summaries, comprising 3,786 propositions.
-Quantitative metrics, such as ROUGE, BERTScore, precision, recall, and F1-score, show that the framework works well to create logical narratives with little or no hallucinations.
+These components are evaluated separately to reflect the modular design of the framework.
+In particular, the summarization evaluation provides context for the input quality, whereas the fact-checking evaluation directly measures the effectiveness of the LLM-free verification module.
+Quantitative metrics, such as ROUGE, BERTScore, precision, recall, and F1-score, show that the framework produces logical narratives with minimal hallucinations.
+The verification module independently identifies and evaluates such inconsistencies.
+Notably, factual consistency is assessed exclusively by this module and does not rely on any LLM-based judgment or scoring mechanism.
 The confusion matrix also shows that it can classify supported and unsupported claims well.
-These results show that the framework is better than LLM-based evaluators, which was confirmed by other general benchmarks and reviews by clinicians.
+These results show that the framework compares favorably to LLM-based evaluators, which was confirmed by other general benchmarks and reviews by clinicians.